Masonry Spalling and Freeze-thaw Weathering

 Great care and expert advice must be consulted to ensure coatings are compatible with the substrate (an underlying layer).

-Painting a waterproof coating on your house is like slipping the building into a sandwich bag; it wants to breathe – but can’t.
+You want to allow the building to release vapor from inside while preventing liquid water intrusion; otherwise, serious problems can be created.
+Painting a waterproof coating on your house is like slipping the building into a sandwich bag; it wants to breathe, but can’t.

 Houses need to breathe.

+Under normal operating conditions, water wants to enter and exit your home as a vapor (and sometimes as a liquid).
+On the inside, vapor is generated in large volumes by cooking, washing, and even exhaling.
 If you believe it’s absolutely necessary to coat (aka paint) your brick home—to save spalling brick, for example—look for mineral silicate paints and coatings.
 They’re durable and can transmit 90 percent of internal water vapor.

 Repairing Spalling Brick